Imran4424/System-Programming-with-C/Pthread/MultiThreading.md

 A race condition in pthreads (or any multithreaded environment) occurs when multiple threads concurrently access shared data, and at least one of them modifies that data.

+The outcome of the operation then becomes dependent on the unpredictable timing or interleaving of the threads' execution, leading to inconsistent or incorrect results.

 ###